iakd/RemoteCreeperPlugin/README.md

 - Copy the jar from dist/ into your plugin-Folder
 - Requires Java 7

-#Bukkit Version:
+#Bukkit
-- Requires  1.8
+- Requires version  1.8

 #Crafting Recipe:
 - First horizontal line: Block of Redstone middle